Shantanu2003-alt/ShantanuMishra-langgraph-MAT496/README.md

 I learnt that we can replay the graph from any previous step to test or reproduce its behavior.

 Forking helps us to change the state at a past checkpoint and run the graph with new inputs while keeping the setup.
 I understood that the add_messages reducer decides whether to add new messages or to overwrite the old messages while forking.

 Changes:

-I changed the first input to Divide 20 and 5.
+I changed the first input message to Divide 20 and 5.

 Then I modified the state at a checkpoint by giving the input to Add 25 and 35.

-Then I created a step by step new example with forking to test the LLM by asking to Multiply 10 and 8.
+Then again I created a step by step new example with forking to test the LLM by asking to Multiply 10 and 8 and got the result.

 Original source code file:
 https://github.com/Shantanu2003-alt/ShantanuMishra-langgraph-MAT496/blob/main/SourceCode/time_travel.ipynb